-Format Description Factory Default Max.
-31 Characters To provide information about whom to contact in order to None resolve problems, use this space to record contact information of the person responsible for maintaining this AWK-4131A.
+Setting Description Factory Default Max. of 31 characters Provides information about whom to contact in order to None resolve problems.
+Use this space to record contact information of the person responsible for maintaining this AWK-3131A.

 Login Message

 Setting Description Factory Default Max. of 31 characters Enter a message to display to all users when they log in Blank